Night Sweats, Cough: Signals of Health Issues?

 You should contact your primary caregiver if any of these conditions are suspected.

 Pneumonia is the infection of air sacs in either one or both lungs.
 The sacs can fill with either pus or fluid, which causes a phlegm or pus-producing cough.
-Night sweats occur for the same reason as they do with the common cold- to fight off infection.
+Night sweats occur for the same reason as they do with the common cold—to fight off infection.
 The other symptoms of pneumonia are as follows: chest pain from breathing or coughing, fatigue, shortness of breath, nausea, vomiting, or diarrhea.
+In more severe cases, individuals may experience a high fever, confusion, or a rapid heartbeat.
+Pneumonia can affect people of all ages, but it is especially dangerous for young children, older adults, and those with weakened immune systems.
+Early diagnosis and treatment are crucial to prevent complications, so it is important to seek medical attention if symptoms worsen or do not improve.

 Acute bronchitis is also called a “chest cold” and is brought on by lung swelling and mucus production in the lungs.
 Night sweats due to a fever and coughing due to the mucus in the lungs are common symptoms.
 Other bronchitis symptoms include soreness in the chest, sore throat, body aches, fatigue, and a headache.
+Some individuals may also experience mild shortness of breath or a slight wheezing sound when breathing.
 Bronchitis typically lasts less than three weeks and will resolve by itself.
+However, it is important to rest, drink plenty of fluids, and avoid irritants such as smoke or strong odors to support recovery.
+If symptoms persist or worsen, it may be necessary to consult a healthcare provider to rule out more serious conditions.

 Night sweats can make sleeping very difficult, but various external factors can relieve the symptoms.
 Lighter comforters and fans can be helpful, but the best item for night sweats is the Bedfan, which blows air under the covers and across the body.